maybeanerd/iu-tech-talk/slides.md

 - Accepting a treaty: follow back
 - Suspending a treaty: unfollow

+## Open Question:
+- How do we find the actors of servers?

 <!--
 Step 1 of federation is to be able to sign a treaty with another server